matthewmuccio/BankModelProject/README.md

 TODO
 ----
 - [ ] Refactor code structure of the interactive prompt to make it more organized and streamlined.
-- [x] Refactor code in class files to remove unnecessary fields and methods, and to prepare to set up database schema and storage.
+- [x] Refactor code in class files to remove unnecessary fields and methods, to prepare to set up database schema and storage.
 - [ ] Add SQL database with SQLite back-end to securely store, manage, and manipulate user data.
 - [x] Write password encryption/hashing function and username + password check function.
 - [ ] Implement password encryption/hashing using SHA512 so as to not store PII in plaintext, to the back-end.